Summer Stipend Recipients

 - Volunteer Income Tax Assistance Project.
 Through the Volunteer Income Tax Assistance Program (VITA) law students are trained to provide tax assistance to low-income individuals and families at local community based organizations in order to help them maximize tax refunds for which they are eligible, such as the Earned Income Tax Credit.
 Law student volunteers have been able to return thousands of dollars to VITA participants, bringing greater financial stability to low-income families and communities.

-- Discrete Non-Profit Business Law Project.
+- Discrete Non-Profit Business Law Projects.
 Law students and attorneys provide discrete legal advice to non-profits on business issues.
 Recent work has involved review of purchase agreements, mergers between non-profits, and review of employee handbooks.

 Criminal Law Projects